vtryfos/vtryfos.github.io/00_first_assignment.md

 The floating buoy will be equipped with an accelerometer that will gather the appropriate data needed in order to calculate the wave height (Fig 3 A&B).
 The accelerometer works like that: it detects any potential changes in vertical or horizontal motion of the buoy and thus, calculates the wave height.

-The second instrument that will be mounted inside the buoy’s housing will be a pendulum that will eventually help me see whether wave motion can create enough momentum to generate power for the buoy’s instruments, in a way where the buoy can be self sufficient.
+The second instrument that will be mounted inside the buoy’s housing will be a pendulum that will eventually make clear whether wave motion can create enough momentum to generate power for the buoy’s instruments, in a way where the buoy can be self sufficient.
 This pendulum will be attached to a device which will count rotations per minute (RPM) and will move freely, in one dimension, inside the buoy’s housing  (Fig 3 A&B).

 ![buoy1](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/36920018-a661-49bf-825a-44598534604f)